kevin-foster-uk/kevin-foster-uk.github.io/content/posts/wordpress-code/index.md

 ### Is WordPress Still a Good Choice?

 Absolutely.
-For blogs, marketing sites, brochureware, and any project where a client needs to manage content easily, WordPress is often the best choice.
-The criticism isn't that WordPress is "bad," but rather that it is not ideally suited for every task.
+For blogs, marketing sites, brochureware where a client needs to manage simple content easily, WordPress is often the best choice.
+The criticism isn't that WordPress is "bad," but rather that it is not ideally suited for more complicated applications.

 The key is to choose the right tool for the job.
-For empowering users to publish content and manage their own sites, WordPress’s benefits continue to outweigh its technical debts.
+For empowering users to publish content and manage their own personal sites, WordPress’s benefits continue to outweigh its technical debts.
 The conversation around its codebase is a sign of a mature platform.
 Understanding these limitations is the first step to working within them, or wisely choosing to use a different tool altogether.